Hounds

 Regular teeth brushing and nail clipping are also required.

 English Foxhounds have a loud, baying bark.
-Though this makes them an excellent guard dog, it may prove to be an annoyance for neighbours, or if you have young kids.
-Some owners report their dog baying at the moon, or reacting loudly to even the quietest of noises.
+Though this makes them excellent guard dogs, it may prove to be an annoyance for neighbours, or if you have young kids.
+Some owners report their dog baying at the moon or reacting loudly to even the quietest of noises.

 While training may be able to keep barking to a minimum, a certain noise level should be expected with this hunting breed.